 If this is happening to you, don’t worry because you are not alone.
 In fact, it happens to me too.

-There are many times that I wanted to give up because I’m losing the momentum.
+There are many times that I wanted to give up because I’ve lost my momentum.
 I wanted to rest and just do nothing.
 It’s hard.
 It’s not easy.

 The point is that we must learn how to maintain our momentum and keep it going.
-To stick to our plan and to force ourselves into taking consistent action, we must maintain our drive.
+To stick to our plan and to commit ourselves to taking consistent action, we must maintain our drive.
 Like what Tony Robbins said:

 “People who succeed have momentum.
 The more they succeed, the more they want to succeed, and the more they find a way to succeed.
 Similarly, when someone is failing, the tendency is to get on a downward spiral that can even become a self-fulfilling prophecy.”